bphilachack/bphilachack/README.md

 <img src="inosuke.gif" alt="Inosuke">

-I am a Senior Computer Science student at the University of Texas at Dallas.
+I am a University of Texas at Dallas graduate with a bachelor's degree in Computer Science.

-:mortar_board: My goal is to graduate with the bachelor's degree, emphasis on Cyber Security.

-### ■ 🔭 I’m currently working on getting an intership or into a program.
-  > Completed CodePath's CyberSecurity Course with an honors' certificate.

 ### ■ :octocat: Languages:
   > Java and C++